theupdateframework/pep-on-pypi-with-tuf/README.rst

 consistent snapshot.

 The mirror MAY use extant file transfer software such as rsync__ to mirror PyPI.
+In that case, the mirror MUST first obtain the latest known timestamp metadata from PyPI.
+The mirror MUST NOT immediately publish the latest known timestamp metadata from PyPI.
+Instead, the mirror MUST first iteratively transfer all new files from PyPI until there are no new files left to transfer.
-The mirror MUST then ensure that it has copied at least one consistent snapshot in its entirety, and that it points package managers such as pip to the latest known timestamp metadata.
+Finally, the mirror MUST publish the latest known timestamp it fetched from PyPI so that package managers such as pip may be directed to the latest consistent snapshot known to the mirror.

 __ https://rsync.samba.org/